Meet the team

 tel: +44 (0)131 651 4540

-Josh joined Talbot Rice Gallery as Communications and Marketing Manager in March 2024.
-Here he is responsible for delivering marketing campaigns, driving audience development, producing design work and creating digital content.
+Josh joined Talbot Rice Gallery in March 2024.
+He is responsible for delivering marketing campaigns, driving audience development, designing exhibition related materials and creating digital content.

-His creative campaigns have communicated a range of visual arts such as sculpture, digital technology, film and performance.
-Working collaboratively with artists, he has connected audiences with artworks across the vibrant cities of Liverpool, Brighton and Hove, and Edinburgh.
+His campaigns have communicated a range of culturural offerings including contemporary art, digital technology, film and performance.
+Working collaboratively with artists, he has connected audiences with artworks across Liverpool, Brighton and Hove, and Edinburgh.

 Portrait of Sarah, our Community Engagement Officer